Glossary of Terms

 Also called indirect costs, F&A costs are the costs of research that cannot be easily identified with or charged to a specific project.
 Expenses such as facility maintenance, depreciation, utility costs, library expenses, sponsored programs administration and general department administration may be fully or partially covered through F&A costs.

-FastLane is the National Science Foundation's electronic system for conducting business over the internet.
-All National Science Foundation proposals and reports must be submitted using FastLane.
+FastLane is the National Science Foundation's electronic system for conducting business online.

 - Federal Pass-Through Funds: